 What should you sample for?

 - While there are no State of Alaska requirements to sample a private water well, the following contaminants naturally occur throughout Alaska.
-Click on the links below to review information from the UAF Cooperative Extension Office and the State of Alaska's Drinking Water Program.
+Click on the links below to review information about each.

 Where should you send your samples to be tested?